 Which dog breeds are suitable for beginners

-The best dog breeds for beginners: easy to train and friendly four-legged friends
+The best dog breeds for beginners: easy-to-train and friendly four-legged friends

 Reading time: approx. 5 minutes